The cardboard used in the matchbooks is recycled waste cardboard, and a press machine cuts the recycled thick cardboard into long strips.

 The dipped match heads pass through a 350-meter-long assembly line full of fans to dry the heads.
 Also, the factory sets the temperature at 22°C, which is the optimum temperature for the mixture on the match head to harden and dry.

-The production of the fire stick is mainly to make the wet ignition paste first.
+The production of the match sticks is mainly to make the wet ignition paste first.
 The outer layer of the matchbox of the matchbook is coated with red phosphorus and silicon dioxide, and a little glue is added to make the ignition paste.

 When the match is struck, the heat generated by friction will heat the potassium chlorate (decompose to produce a small amount of oxygen), and the red phosphorus in contact with the potassium chlorate will ignite and then cause the flammable sulfur on the head of the match to burn, so that the match is lit.

-The paper of the matchbox is generally printed with various patterns and commodity information first, and then the steel wheel will spread the ignition slurry on the paper when it passes through the cutting machine.
+The matchbox of wholesale matches is generally printed with various patterns and commodity information first, and then the steel wheel will spread the ignition slurry on the paper when it passes through the cutting machine.
 Then use a cutter with a rotating blade to cut the paper to the appropriate size, and this is the matchbox for the unfolded matchbooks.

 Rows of matchsticks are sent and put together with the paper box, and then the matchsticks and the matchbox are cut.
 The machine then folds the matchbox like a piece of paper to wrap the match, and finally secures it with a strong stapler.